top of page

 Understanding the Off-Grid Lifestyle

-Before diving into the tips, it is essential to understand what living off the grid means.
+Before diving into the tips, it’s essential to understand what living off the grid means.
 Essentially, it involves living independently from public utilities.
 This means generating your own power, collecting your own water, and often growing your own food.

 Start with a Plan